nus-cs2113-AY2122S1/ip/docs/README.md

 ![Untitled](images/Untitled.png)

 1. Here on, you can type commands to tell Duke to do something for you.
-Below are some of sample commands you can try out.
+Below are some sample commands you can try out.
     - `list` : List all tasks that you have added.
     - `todo Do my iP User Guide` : Adds a Todo task to the list of tasks.
     - `done 2` : Marks the 2nd task in the list as done.